Sarafian/sarafian.github.io/_drafts/powershell/2019-06-28-powershell-soap-proxy-new-webserviceproxy.md

 ---
 title: Improved SOAP proxies management in PowerShell
-excerpt: This is part 1 of a series of posts regarding simplification of PowerShell when working with complicated SOAP interfaces e.g. Amadeus.
-SOAPProxy, part of 1ASAOP, is a PowerShell module, to help manage proxies created by `New-WebServiceProxy`.
+excerpt: This is part 1 of a series of posts regarding simplification of PowerShell when working with complicated SOAP interfaces e.g. Amadeus API.
+SOAPProxy, currently part of 1ASAOP, is a PowerShell module, to help manage proxies created by `New-WebServiceProxy`.
 categories:
 - Amadeus
 tags: